-Long term climate change is one of the most unexplainable things in science; we have theories for why these things happen, but we don’t know for sure why they happen.
+Long-term climate change is one of the most unexplainable things in science; we have theories for why it happens, but we don’t know for sure why it happens.
 The best theories we have favor changes in patterns in Earth’s orbit and changes in axial tilt, alongside long-term atmospheric and ocean circulation changes.
-In the early 1900s, Milutin Milankovic, a Serbian astronomer proposed a set of theories for why Earth goes into glacial and interglacial periods within the present Ice Age (last 2 million years).
-The theories are based on cyclical changes in Earth’s revolution and rotation around the Sun on an inconsistent axis on various time scales; eccentricity, axial tilt, and precession.
+In the early 1900s, Milutin Milankovic, a Serbian astronomer proposed a set of theories for why Earth goes into glacial and interglacial periods within the present ice age (last 2 million years).
+The theories are based on cyclical changes in Earth’s revolution and rotation around the Sun on an inconsistent axis on various time scales; they are eccentricity, axial tilt, and precession.

 These cycles have been one of the biggest causes for glacial and interglacial periods over the Quaternary period (last 2.5 million years).
 They even help explain the last 10,000 to 20,000 years of Earth’s climate history, beginning with the end of the last glacial period.

 These cycles alone do not have direct effect on the climate system, but rather they influence the climate indirectly.
 These changes alter the amount of solar radiation that the Earth receives at its surface.
 Decreased solar radiation is associated with glaciation and increased solar radiation is associated with the retreat of glaciers and ice sheets.
 However, despite these changes resulting in decreased or increased solar radiation, they do not reduce the total amount of solar energy.
 Rather, they impact the “seasonality” and location of the solar radiation around Earth.